-This mthod teaches us first to RELAX and calm the racing mind and tensed muscles, and secondly to SLOW AND REDUCE the breath.
+This method teaches us first to RELAX and calm the racing mind and tensed muscles, and secondly to SLOW AND REDUCE the breath.
 Taking periods of time for smaller, more shallow breaths, with a slight space in-between, can provide amazing results in minutes.
 Warmer hands, slower pulse, calm mind, and a general feeling of well-being.

 There are other easy breathing exercises in Buteyko books, online or in Buteyko courses.

 One key to better oxygen release is: KEEP YOUR MOUTH CLOSED AT ALL TIMES.
 Mouth breathing, snoring and sighing disturbs the oxygen/carbon dioxide ratio, and impairs the release of nitric acid from the nose.
 (Read the blog post and listen to my podcast with Patrick McKeown for more on this).
-I tape my mouth at night with a 3M Micropore lightweight tape so I don’t breathe through my mouth.

 Second key: LEARN TO CHECK IN AND OBSERVE YOUR BREATH FREQUENTLY.

 Watch the breath.
 Follow the breath.
 Slow the breath… Pause between breaths, and/or take smaller breaths.

 The result?
 You are “In The Now” and not thinking of past or future.
 It’s mindfulness that delivers real results to the physical and mental body.

 My interview with world-reknowned Buteyko Coach Patrick McKeown discusses this in detail, and is a fascinating look at changing your body chemistry for the rest of your life.
 Listen here to our Interview.